samuel-davidson/samuel-davidson/README.md

 - Wrote a custom Linux shell in C from scratch

-- Wrote a Python program that gave me surf condition updates so I could know when to take a break and hit the surf
+- Wrote a program in Python that gave me surf condition updates so I could know when to take a break and hit the surf

 - Currently building a tool that compares resumes to job descriptions to help people tailor their applications